How to Display and Group Wall Art

 There’s safety in numbers.
 Instead of placing small pieces of artwork all alone on a big wall, hang them together.
 The effect is quite intriguing.
 It draws people in to investigate each piece individually.
 Choose mats in lighter colors and slender frames, so as not to overwhelm the miniature works of art.
 When you hang your group of frames, leave less than the width of the frames themselves between each frame.
 This way, they’re nice and cozy.
 Not to mention, super-professional-designer-looking.

 Large room = large artwork.
 To balance vast spaces, group pieces in even numbers.
 To anchor furniture, group your piece in uneven numbers.
-This technique offers volume without overcrowding, but be careful not to display your large pieces too far apart, 2-3 inches, max!
-Once again, once and cozy.
-This tip is as crucial as the “60 inches at center” rule, and key to achieving the Pinterest-worthy look for your wall.
+This technique offers volume without overcrowding.
+But be careful not to display your large piecesframes too far apart: 2-3 inches, max!
+This tip is as crucial as the “60 inches at center” rule and is key to achieving the Pinterest-worthy look for your wall.

 If a crisp, clean museum effect is what you’re after, imagine a line at that ever crucial 60 inches above the floor stretching across the wall.
 You’ll center your art along this imaginary line.
-Choose sleek, black gallery frames and large white mats for presentation. (psst, we can help you with that in our Print and Frame shop) How far between frames you ask?
+Choose sleek, black gallery frames and large white mats for presentation. (psst, we can help you with that with our Print & Frame Services) How far between frames you ask?
 That ever important 2-3 inches.

 And when hanging multiple sizes in a gallery together, always put the larger piece on the left side of the group.
 It’s proven more aesthetically pleasing to the eye!